demns/git-game/README.md

-Ty diff to move to the next branch
+Ty diff to move to the branch